 - Managers are required to renew the status of their schemes every five years with HMRC.
 Failure to do so will result in the scheme losing its QROPS status

 - Providers must report payments that have been made from funds transferred out of a UK pension scheme.
 Former schemes must also abide by these requirements

 - Former providers that have been found to have breached the rules will be subject to penalties

 - HMRC will have the power to remove the QROPS status from providers should the scheme manager provide false or misleading information in terms of the scheme’s compliance with applicable legislation

-- Information notices may be issued to third parties by HMRC in certain circumstances without requiring the consent of either the QROPS member or provider.
+- Information notices may be issued to third parties by HMRC in particular circumstances without requiring the consent of either the QROPS member or provider.
 An example of such a situation would be HMRC seeking to clarify the tax position of a member